Dog Bite Law in Las Vegas, Nevada

 A dog owner is negligent if their dog bites a human and the owner failed to take reasonable steps to protect humans from being bit.
 For example, letting a dog roam on a public street or sidewalk without a leash is negligence.

 Once it is established that the dog’s owner acted negligent, a dog bite victim must then demonstrate that the owner’s negligence was a contributing factor to the bite and that the injuries and damages sustained were a result of that bite.
 Fault is established by providing proof in the form of testimony from eye witnesses, photographs, video, admissions by the defendant, medical records and physical evidence.

 The big dogs (Pit Bull, German Shepard, Rottweiler) can cause the deepest and most serious wounds, but don’t be fooled – a bite by a small cute dog may also be also very dangerous.

 What is the "One Bite Rule"?

-The “One Bite Rule” gives dogs and their owner’s the first bite for free.
+In general, the “One Bite Rule” gives dogs and their owner’s the first bite for free.
 The rule states that a dog's owner is only responsible for injuries the dog causes if the owner knew the dog was likely to cause that kind of injury.
-Basically, to be held responsible, the dog's owner must have knowledge that the dog has bite someone before.
-Consequently, in states with a “One Bite Rule", the dog and owner are not responsible for the first bite, only subsequent bites.
+Basically, to be held responsible, the dog's owner must have knowledge that the dog has bit someone before.
+Consequently, in states with a "One Bite Rule", dogs and their owner’s are not responsible for the first bite, only subsequent bites.